Summary

 - Clinical importance of positioning.

-- Types of contrast media and their usage.
+- Types of contrast media and their use.

-- The role of the viewbox (negatoscope) in diagnostic evaluation.
+- The role of the illuminator (negatoscope) in diagnostic evaluation.

 Introduction

-The diagnostic quality of a radiograph does not rely exclusively on the equipment used, but on the correct positioning of the patient and the appropriate selection of the radiographic projection.
-Inadequate technique can lead to superimposition, anatomical distortions, or erroneous interpretations.
+The diagnostic quality of an X-ray does not depend exclusively on the equipment used, but on the correct positioning of the patient and the appropriate selection of the radiographic projection.
+Inadequate technique can lead to superimpositions, anatomical distortions, or erroneous interpretations.

 In veterinary medicine, where patient cooperation is limited and anatomical variations between species are significant, technical precision acquires special relevance.
 This article develops the foundations of radiographic projections, their classification, clinical applications, and the use of contrast media as complementary tools in diagnostic imaging.